NickFerd/alien_invasion/README.md

+# Alien Invasion
 This is a learning project of a simple 2D game "Alien Invasion" made with Python3 and Pygame framework.

-The goal of the game is to kill all aliens in the fleet before they reach the bottom of the screen.
+The goal of the game is to kill all aliens in the fleet before they reach the bottom of the screen or the player's ship.
 When every alien in the fleet is shot down, level goes up and the game speed increases to a certain amount as well as the score the player gets for every killed alien.